ppy/osu-wiki/news/2022-01-22-project-loved-january-2022.md

 237 BPM, 3:17 | 4.58★, 5.14★\
 *description written by [RandomeLoL](https://osu.ppy.sh/users/7080063)*

-How did we end up from a rather fancy pop song such as *Modern Talking's Brother Louie* to *Pate Ja Rykä*'s Finnish interpretation that is *Takas Pelikentil*?
+How did we end up from a rather fancy pop song such as *Modern Talking's Brother Louie* to Pate and Rykä's Finnish interpretation that is *Takas Pelikentil*?
 Honestly, we would have no clue if this wasn't charted by the hands of Wh1teh, being a finn themselves!
 Most probably they'll know better than anyone else, but this does not mean that we don't get to enjoy it, because the chart is precisely made to be enjoyed after all.

 Maybe the... "avant-garde" background caught you an eye while you were scrolling through [Fennec Fantasy](https://etternaonline.com/pack/36).
 Or maybe just the song choice already made it worth to try it out.
 Hell, maybe you're Finnish, you enjoy European dance-pop, and Counter Strike (which I'd argue is not a common mix per se).
 All of the aforementioned matters naught, as that'd just be like judging a book by its cover.
 And this book offers a very intense and honestly fun experience.
 Just try not to get tired while experiencing it!